maartenba/myget-documentation/package-managers/nuget.md

 nuget sources update -name [name] -source [feedUrl] -user [username] -pass [pwd]
 ```

-If we want dont want to add our credentials to the global `NuGet.config` but to a specific one, we use the `-configFile` parameter and specify the path to our prefered `NuGet.config` file:
+If we don't want to add our credentials to the global `NuGet.config` but to a specific one, we can use the `-configFile` parameter and specify the path to our prefered `NuGet.config` file:

 ```shell
 nuget setapikey [apikey] -source [feedUrl] -configFile [configFilePath]